Group rings and hyperbolic geometry: Abstract

 \section{Abstract}

 For a group acting on a hyperbolic space, we set up an algorithm in the group algebra showing that ideals generated by few elements are free, where few is a function of the minimal displacement of the action, and derive algebraic, geometric, and topological consequences.
+In particular, we obtain lower bounds on Morse complexity of closed hyperbolic manifolds in terms of injectivity radius.